-For pupils who are CLA or have social workers, the LA and the school will work together arrange suitable full-time education to begin from the first day of the exclusion.
+For students who are CLA or have social workers, the LA and the school will work together arrange suitable full-time education to begin from the first day of the exclusion.

-5. Considering the reinstatement of a pupil
+5. Considering the reinstatement of a student

-The GDC will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The GDC will consider and decide on the reinstatement of a suspended or permanently excluded student within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test
+- The exclusion is permanent - It is a suspension which would bring the student's total number of days out of school to more than 15 in a term; or - It would result in a student missing a public exam or National Curriculum test

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the GDC must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.
+Where the student has been suspended, and the suspension does not bring the student's total number of days of suspension to more than 5 in a term, the GDC must consider any representations made by parents.
+However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the student.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, the GDC will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.
+Where the student has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents (or the student if they are 18 or older), make representations to the board, the GDC will consider and decide on the reinstatement of a suspended student within 50 school days of receiving notice of the suspension.
+If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the student.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the GDC will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the GDC may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a student missing a public exam or National Curriculum test, the GDC will, as far as reasonably practicable, consider and decide on the reinstatement of the student before the date of the exam or test.
+If this is not practicable, the GDC may consider the suspension or permanent exclusion and decide whether or not to reinstate the student.